Onestroke1/Image-Classifier/README.md

 ### Code

 Template code is provided in the `Image Classifier Project.ipynb` notebook file.
 You will also be required to use the flower dataset which can be found [here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).
 This dataset will need to be decompressed using a tool from [Rarlabs](https://www.rarlab.com/download.htm).
-Place the dataset under the working directory _Image-Classifer_.
+Place the dataset under the directory _Image-Classifer/Flowers/_.

+### Data

+The dataset consists of 102 types of flowers.
+It is split into three parts, training, validation, and testing.
+Each part is in a separate folder under the _Image-Classifer/Flowers/_ folder.

 ### Run